-Kipper and I were staying with my parents for a few days, and my Mum asked me to rustle up a dinner that would use up a big piece of leftover cooked salmon that needed to be eaten.
+Kipper and I were staying with my parents for a few days, and my Mum asked me to rustle up a dinner that would use a big piece of leftover cooked salmon that needed to be eaten up.
 Having raided the fridge for additional ingredients, I came up with this easy and very tasty salmon pasta dish.

-The sauce is creamy and delicious, with some sweetness from the leeks, and a sharp freshness from the lemon juice.
-The fresh dill is a classic accompaniment for the salmon, and justifiably so – it’s yummy!
-This salmon pasta dish makes a fabulous speedy family-friendly supper, and certainly everyone at our table enjoyed it – from my Octogenarian Dad to my pre-school daughter.
-You can’t say fairer than that.
+The sauce for this salmon pasta is creamy and delicious.
+There is some sweetness from the leeks, and a sharp freshness from the lemon juice.
+The chopped fresh dill is a classic accompaniment for the salmon and really elevates the flavour.

-My Mum is on a dairy-free diet, so for her I substituted soya milk for the cows’ milk, and tofutti ‘cream cheese’ for the cream cheese.
+My Mum is on a dairy-free diet, so I made a small amount separately for her but without any dairy products.
+I substituted soya milk for the cows’ milk, and Tofutti ‘cream cheese’ for the cream cheese.
 You could probably tell the two salmon pastas apart if you had them side-by-side, but it’s pretty close.
-I reckon if you made the dairy-free version and served it up without alerting people to its non-dairy status, nobody would ask if there was anything ‘unusual’ about it.
-(Incidentally, my Mum has used the tofutti cream cheese, and some of their other products, to make everything from soups and savoury dishes to a delicious and creamy cheesecake, so if you’re looking for dairy-free alternatives, I can highly recommend their product range.)

 This is a great recipe to use up leftover salmon, but it’s also good enough to warrant cooking some specially – and it makes a small portion go a long way.
 Just zap it in the microwave for a few minutes before adding to the sauce as per the recipe.